"Changing your words changes your thoughts, ultimately changing your life!"

 Embracing

-endless comparisons and focus on your journey.
+endless chain of comparisons and focus on your own journey.

 One of your first steps is to practice "installing" the new idea that affirmations

-of self-worth play a critical role in dealing with low self-worth.
-Reflecting
+of your self-worth play a critical role in dealing with low self-worth.
+Reflecting on personal growth, body positivity, and compassionate self-talk are small but valuable steps on your journey to self-empowerment.

 A